pds-data-dictionaries/ldd-lucy/docs/source/user/user-guide.md

 General classes used for all Lucy products begin with the "Lucy_", whereas instrument specific classes begin with the instrument or instrument suite name.
 Instrument specific classes may contain sub-classes.
+Use case examples for each class can be foundin the Examples section of this document.

 ## `Lucy_Observation_Time_Information`